ephemer4l/Contents/docs/configuration/split-ssh.md

 ## Overview

-1. Make sure the TemplateVM you plan to use is up to date and install `ssh-askpass`.
+1. Make sure the TemplateVM you plan to use is up to date.
 2. Create `vault` and `ssh-client` AppVMs.
 3. Create an ssh key in your `vault` AppVM and set up automatic key adding prompt.
 4. Set up VM interconnection